-Computations or runs of (i)HDAs are higher-dimensional paths that keep track of the cells and face maps traversed~\cite{DBLP:journals/tcs/Glabbeek06}.
+Executions of HDAs are higher-dimensional paths that keep track of the cells and face maps traversed~\cite{DBLP:journals/tcs/Glabbeek06}.
 In this section we recall their definition.
-As an important stepping stone towards a Kleene theorem we then relate paths of (i)HDAs with ipomsets---for a more general class than~\cite{Hdalang}.
+As an important stepping stone towards a Kleene theorem, we then relate paths of HDAs with ipomsets -- for a more general class than in~\cite{Hdalang}.
 We also introduce notions of path equivalence and subsumption.
 The latter corresponds to ipomset subsumption.
-Finally, we introduce regular languages.
+We end with a definition of regular languages.

-\subparagraph*{Paths}
+\subsection{Paths}